mikeferguson/robot_calibration/README.md

 The [fetch_calibration](https://github.com/fetchrobotics/fetch_ros/tree/indigo-devel/fetch_calibration)
 package has an example python script for installing the updated files.

+Within the updated URDF file, there are two types of exported results:

+ * Changes to free_frames are applied as offsets in the joint origins.
+ * Changes to free_params (joint offsets) are applied as "calibration" tags in the URDF.
+In particular, they are applied as "rising" tags.
+These should be read by the robot drivers so that the offsets can be applied before joint values are used for controllers.
+The offsets need to be added to the joint position read from the device.
+The offset then typically needs to be subtracted from the commanded position sent to the device.

+If your robot does not support the "calibration" tags, it might be possible to use only free_frames, setting only the rotation in the joint axis to be free.

 ## Updating from Indigo

 A number of things have been streamlined since Indigo.
 Some changes in your